-• Plug in the colorimeter.

-• Check that "Absorbance" is highlighted.
-If not, turn the selection wheel until a dashed line appears around "Absorbance" and then press the OK button.

-• Turn the selection wheel until a dashed line appears around the desired wavelength (470 nm).
-Press the OK button.

-• Place the cuvette with ca 3 cm in height of the blank solution in the tank.
-Be careful to choose the correct orientation (look at the orientation scheme on the colorimeter, the beam is in the direction of the yellow arrow, see figure below), and to push the cuvette down until the final position.
-Close the lid.

-• Turn the selection wheel until a dashed line appears around "Absorbance" and then press the OK button.
-Using the selection wheel, highlight "Calibration" and press the OK button.

-- Wait until the display reads 0.00 (or -0.00). - Place the cuvette with ca 3 cm in height of the analyzed solution in the tank.
+- Plug in the colorimeter. - Check that "Absorbance" is highlighted.
+If not, turn the selection wheel until a dashed line appears around "Absorbance" and then press the OK button. - Turn the selection wheel until a dashed line appears around the desired wavelength (470 nm).
+Press the OK button. - Place the cuvette, having approximately 3 cm in height of the blank solution, in the tank.
+Be careful to choose the correct orientation of the cuvette (look at the orientation scheme on the colorimeter, the beam is in the direction of the yellow arrow, see figure below), and to push the cuvette down until the final position.
+Close the lid. - Turn the selection wheel until a dashed line appears around "Absorbance" and then press the OK button.
+Using the selection wheel, highlight "Calibration" and press the OK button which will set the blank absorbance to zero. - Wait until the display reads 0.00 (or -0.00). - Now place the cuvette, having approximately 3 cm in height of the solution to be analyzed, in the tank.
 Close the lid. - Read the absorbance value.